-I am pleased to distribute this third edition of the District Attorneys Association's Ethics Handbook.
-This Handbook collects in one place the most significant cases and rules that govern ethical behavior by prosecutors in New York, and reflects our long-standing commitment to ethical prosecution and to the protection of the rights of victims, defendants, and the public.
-The ethical principles that govern prosecutors are described in a practical and eloquent presentation that will help us all in our daily work.
+I am pleased to distribute this fourth edition of the District Attorneys Association of the State of New York's Ethics Handbook.
+The Handbook collects, in one place, the most significant cases and rules that govern ethical behavior by prosecutors in this state, and reflects our long-standing commitment to ethical prosecution and to the protection of the rights of victims, defendants and the public.
+The ethical principles that govern prosecutors are described in a practical and meaningful way that will help us all in our daily work.

-As is well known by now, the The Right Thing was developed by the Ethics and Best Practices sub-committees of our Committee on the Fair and Ethical Administration of Justice, chaired by Onondaga County District Attorney William Fitzpatrick, whose leadership sparked the idea and spurred forward the effort that led to the creation of this booklet.
-While President of the District Attorneys Association in 2011, DA Derek Champagne of Franklin County ordered the Handbook printed and distributed to every District Attorney and Assistant District Attorney in New York.
-In 2012, New York County District Attorney Cyrus Vance circulated the second edition throughout the state.
-I share DA Vance's belief that this Handbook will continue to be extremely useful in all of our offices, whether rural, suburban or urban.
+The Ethics Handbook was developed by the Ethics and Best Practices Subcommittees of our Committee on the Fair and Ethical Administration of Justice, chaired by District Attorney William Fitzpatrick of Onondaga County.
+DA Fitzpatrick's leadership sparked the idea and spurred forward the effort that led to the creation of this booklet.
+While president of the District Attorneys Association in 2011, DA Derek Champagne of Franklin County had the Handbook printed and distributed to every District Attorney and Assistant District Attorney in the state.
+I am likewise distributing this revised Handbook to every local prosecutor in the state, knowing that it continues to be extremely useful in all of our offices.

-Every District Attorney's Office has an Ethics Policy, and many offices have its policy available in writing.
-It is incumbent on the Assistant District Attorney to become familiar with that policy and adhere to it rigorously.
-This Handbook is meant as a supplement to existing ethics training conducted by both the New York Prosecutors Training Institute (NYPTI) and individual District Attorneys.
+The Handbook is meant to supplement existing ethics training that is conducted by both the New York Prosecutors Training Institute (NYPTI) and individual District Attorneys.
 District Attorneys may use the Handbook as a foundation upon which additional protocols and procedures may be added, or to supplement their own training programs and ethics policies.
-Indeed, I find it so valuable that I provide a copy to every new Assistant District Attorney who begins working in our office.